 Which one to choose to build a cooking app?
 Depends on your goals, niche and business model.

-Actually, your whole target audience (regardless of age, sex etc.) can be divided into 2 big groups:
+Your whole target audience (regardless of age, sex, etc.) can be divided into 2 big groups:

-- People who are proficient cooks and just look for new ideas.
+- People who are proficient cooks and are just looking for inspiration & new ideas.

-- People who are in need of the guidance while cooking.
+- People who are in need of guidance with cooking.